How can we possibly exercise in the car?

-Actually start before you drive.
-When you get into the car, set your seat at a comfortable distance from the wheel.
-Not right on top of the wheel but no slumping while driving.
-You know how all the kids (especially the boys) drive.
-They have the seat back so far down that they can actually look out the back window from the front seat.
+Get into your car and set your seat at a comfortable distance from the wheel.
+You don't need to be right on top of the wheel but no slumping while driving.
+Some people have the seat back so far down that they can actually look out the back window from the front seat.
 This puts your spine in such a flexed position that you might as well drive straight to the hospital if you have back pain.
-This older man isn't doing much better!
+This gentleman in the picture isn't doing much better!

-Getting back on track....... when your seat is set correctly, close enough so your leg doesn't have to reach for the pedals, start the process.
+Get your seat close enough so your leg doesn't have to reach for the pedals.